LaurentRDC/pandoc-plot/README.md

 A file like the above sets the **default** values; you can still override them in documents directly.

-Using `pandoc-plot --write-example-config` will write the default configuration to a file which you can then customize.
+Using `pandoc-plot write-example-config` will write the default configuration to a file which you can then customize.

 ### Executables